CompEpigen/figeno/docs/content/describe_figure.rst

 Parameters:

 * ``file``: file containing the SV information.
-Can either be a vcf or a tsv file with at least the four columns: "chr1", "pos1", "chr2" and "pos2".
+Can be a vcf, a bedpe file, or a tsv file with at least the four columns: "chr1", "pos1", "chr2" and "pos2".
 For a tsv file, you can also provide the "strand1" and "strand2" columns in order to color SVs according to SV type (see below), or directly a "color" column, otherwise all SVs will be black.

 * ``lw``: line width for the arcs showing the SVs.

 * ``color_del``, ``color_dup``, ``color_T2T``, ``color_H2H``, ``color_trans``: color of the arc representing the SV, depending on the SV type (respectively: deletion, duplication, tail-to-tail inversion, head-to-head inversion, translocation).
+If the input file contains neither colors nor orientation, then all arcs will be colored as ``color_del``.

 * ``min_sv_height``: when a circular layout is used, minimum height of the SVs, between 0 and 1 (default: 0.1).
 Increasing this value will result in short SVs (where both breakends are close) to have a larger height.